ljanyst/threading-from-scratch/README.md

 benefit from it too.
 Some parts of it are based on ideas found in *glibc*.

 **Your feedback is very welcome.
 Drop me a line at lukasz@jany.st if you have any comments.** I am particularly interested in someone reviewing the synchronisation routines.
-Don't tell me about the cancellation points, though.
-I know many are missing.
-It's deliberate.
-I also know that some things are not particularly efficient.
-I favored clarity and conciseness, not speed.
+Some cancelation points are missing, but it's deliberate.
+Things are not particularly efficient.
+I favored clarity and conciseness over performance.
 For the same reason, much of error checking has been omitted as well.

 #### Utilities ####